VICI Properties Inc. (VICI) Stock: A Closer Look at the Market Potential

-The price-to-earnings ratio for VICI Properties Inc. (NYSE: VICI) is above average at 25.04x, while the 36-month beta value is 0.98.Analysts have differing opinions on the stock, with 15 analysts rating it as a “buy,” 3 as “overweight,” 0 as “hold,” and 0 as “sell.”
+The price-to-earnings ratio for VICI Properties Inc. (NYSE: VICI) is above average at 25.93x, while the 36-month beta value is 0.97.Analysts have differing opinions on the stock, with 15 analysts rating it as a “buy,” 3 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored